 Secondly, there are many who feel that foodshelves are a waste of good people’s time and energy.
 We can at least, by our actions indicate we think otherwise.
 There are a good many other people who simply don’t think about the foodshelf and the plight of the hungry families in our town.
 Again, without comment, our actions suggest that here is a group of people not unconcerned with all members of our community.

-You can help by bringing a bag or two to share in the effort.
+You can help by bringing a bag or two to share in the effort, starting as soon as this Sunday.
 That bag can be filled with anything you’d likely want to have stocked in your kitchen shelves.
 Exotic items or that can of prune sauce that’s been sitting in the cabinet for two years, are less needed!
-And, if you can stick around after worship for 45 minutes or so, grab a cup of coffee and then line up on Main Street and the fun begins.
-The Closet Club youth group will be serving hot-chocolate at the other end!